AnanyaShanker/atlan-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## JavaScript framework,along with any major packages
+## About the JavaScript framework and major packages

 npm install react-router-dom